Ancient British Church: Foundation

 Jules Ferrette was ordained a Roman Catholic priest in 1855.
-The next year, he apostatised from the Catholic Church and became a Presbyterian minister and missionary.
+The next year, he left the Roman Catholic Church and became a Presbyterian minister and missionary.
 He worked for the Irish Presbyterian Mission in Damascus from 1858 to 1865, and assisted Frederick Hamilton-Temple-Blackwood's Mission to the poor Christians of Mount Lebanon from 1860 to 1862.
 In 1866, he came back from Damascus to England, and claimed he had been ordained bishop "Mar Julius, Bishop of Iona" by a bishop of the Syrian Jacobite Church, Mar Bedros of Emesa.
-No proof of Ferrette's episcopal consecration exist, despite Ferrette showing a printed document "which he claimed was a translation [in English] of his certificate of consecration, dated 22 June 1866 (Old Style)."
+No proof of Ferrette's episcopal consecration exists, despite Ferrette showing a printed document "which he claimed was a translation [in English] of his certificate of consecration, dated 22 June 1866 (Old Style)."

-Allegedly, in Oxfordshire sometimes after 1858, Richard Williams Morgan, an Anglican priest, was conditionally "baptised, confirmed, ordained and consecrated" Patriarch of the Ancient British Church by Ferrette, and given by him the full title Mar Pelagius I, Hierarch of Caerleon-on-Usk.
+Allegedly, in Oxfordshire some time after 1858, Richard Williams Morgan, an Anglican priest, was conditionally "baptised, confirmed, ordained and consecrated" Patriarch of the Ancient British Church by Ferrette, and given by him the full title Mar Pelagius I, Hierarch of Caerleon-on-Usk.
 Jules Ferrette died in 1903.